One way to help keep yourself committed to a healthier lifestyle is to incorporate exercise into your daily routine.

 - Going to coworkers’ desks or offices to have discussions rather than sending emails

-Geier notes that other basic activities, such as push-ups and sit-ups, can be performed without equipment and in relatively small office spaces.
-And, if you favor dumbbells, bicep and tricep curls can become a part of your daily workplace rituals.
+Orthopedic surgeon David Geier, MD, notes that other basic activities, such as pushups and situps, can be performed without equipment and in relatively small office spaces.
+If you favor dumbbells, bicep and tricep curls can become a part of your daily workplace rituals.